Learning from Mistakes

 Beginners make mistakes, and making a mistake in the database can affect subsequent commands.
 This resource utilizes the MySQL cloud IDE to provide a way of resetting the database should users find themselves in need of a little help.

-Students receive immediate, rich feedback.
+With the MySQL online terminal, students receive immediate, rich feedback.
 There are a wide variety of questions - all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt harder and harder problems.

-MySQL reflects the need for computer science education to meet students where they are.
+MySQL for students reflects the need for computer science education to meet students where they are.
 Like any specialized community, computer science has its own jargon.
 The formal teaching of computer science should not burden students with the assumption that they are fluent in this special language.

 Another way in which this content is more approachable is that it is using many small programs instead of one large program.
 Research shows that a variety of smaller problems increase student performance and reduce stress.
-Using many small programs leads to students spend a sufficient amount of time on their work, and they do not wait until the last moment to begin their work.
+Using many small programs leads to students spending a sufficient amount of time on their work, and they do not wait until the last moment to begin their work.

 Depending on a student’s programming background, SQL can be easy to learn, or much more complicated.
 Like any programming language, learning SQL is made easier by the ability to see how your coding impacts other code.
 This is where MySQL comes in.
 With features built in to help students learn, it’s the perfect choice to support your SQL database course.